 For more details on the current salary paid to Australian Defence Personnel, please refer to the ADF Pay Rates document.

-On completion of employment training, you will earn $60,584 (plus allowances) per year as a Maritime Warfare Officer.
+Your total pay amount will be made up of a base salary plus several allowances that the Navy offers its members.
 Just like in the civilian world, your pay will increase as you gain more experience and move up the ranks.
-Your total pay amount will be made up of a base salary plus several allowances that the Navy offers its members.
 The longer you serve, the greater your earning potential.

 EXAMPLE - Laura (age 24) is a sailor and has been in the Navy for 2 years.

-If posted to a ship you receive a Seagoing Allowance.
-It starts at $12,052 per year and rises every 3-5 years until it eventually reaches $28,996 per year after eleven years at sea.
+If posted to a ship you receive a Maritime Disability Allowance starting from $11,501 per year which rises every 3-5 years until it eventually reaches $17,253 per year after eleven years of sea service.
+Additionally Maritime Sustainability Allowance is payable after accumulating 3 years of sea service starting from $10,456 and rising to $18,821 after eleven years.
 On board there will also be roles that attract more money in recognition of undertaking increased responsibilities.

 Deployments overseas, participation in peacekeeping missions and contributions to efforts to protect Australia's offshore maritime areas could all earn you extra bonuses on top of your salary.